dextr-cloud/dextr-docs/docs/_pages/engage.md

 ### Favorites

 When creating contacts from the [Directory](/docs/directory/), you can add them as favorites.
-All contacts tagged as Favorites will display in this panel.
+All contacts tagged as Favorites will be displayed in this panel.
 Clicking any of them will give you the option to call them.